paramitepie/database-docs/articles/field_types/use_exp.md

 No methods or properties are available.

-When comparing pictures, it is assumed that they are not equal by default.
+When comparing pictures, it is assumed that they are not equal.